acieroid/newsome/README.md

     - TODO: host on which to listen in nginx.conf
   - ~ Service management (`service-utils/`): almost complete:
     - service-create.sh
+      - TODO: parameters (eg. $JINTERFACE)
       - TODO: create supervisor pipe, only writable&readable by the user itself
+      - TODO: static websites (can be put on the master jail)
       - TODO: backups: how?
         - maybe define a list of files/directories to backup in the service description file